-(4) Includes bonds of the Authority, PMA, PPA, and PAID, which are secured by agreements with the City to appropriate and pay amounts sufficient to pay principal, interest, or redemption price when due on such bonds.
+(4) Includes certain bonds of PAID, PMA, PPA, and PRA, which are supported by City contracts to pay or guarantee payment from General Fund appropriations.
 For capital appreciation bonds, only actual amounts payable are included.

-(5) Assumes interest rate on hedged variable rate bonds to be the associated fixed swap rate, plus any fixed spread.
+(5) Assumes interest rate on hedged variable rate bonds to be the associated fixed swap rate.
+Net of capitalized interest.